NFL Players Association: Lloyd Howell Jr. era (2023–2025)

+David White interim era (2025–2026)

+Shortly after Howell's resignation, the NFLPA Board of Player Representatives selected David White to serve as the union's interim executive director on August 3, 2025.
+White is a seasoned labor executive who previously served 12 years as the executive director of SAG-AFTRA and was a finalist for the NFLPA's executive director position in 2023.

+JC Tretter era (2026–present)

+JC Tretter was elected as the executive director of the NFLPA on March 17, 2026.
+He previously served as the NFLPA's president from 2020 to 2024 while he was an active player.

+NFLPA Team Report Cards

+In 2023, the NFLPA released the inaugural Team Report Cards.
+The initiative stems from one of the union's core jobs, which is to improve the overall working conditions for its player members.
+By highlighting best practices across the league, the Report Cards have raised the standard across the league and provided a resource for players to make informed career decisions.

+The results are compiled from direct feedback by players that is gathered each fall through a survey, with questions and categories shaped in partnership with expert survey firm Artemis Strategy Group to reflect what players value.
+Topics vary from training rooms to family spaces and dining hall options to travel accommodations and team leadership, and more.

+The survey had a 77% participation rate in 2024 and 2025, and teams seem to be listening, resulting in better facilities, upgraded locker rooms, enhanced family spaces, improved travel accommodations and other positive changes across the league.

 Composition

 According to NFLPA's Department of Labor records since 2006, much of the union's membership are classified as "former players" and are not eligible to vote in the union, "because, as a matter of federal law, they cannot be members of the collective bargaining unit."
 The other, voting eligible, classifications are "active players" and "associate members".
 As of 2023, these include 13,213 "former player members", 2,125 "active players", and 438 "associate members".
 For comparison, in 2014 these figures were 3,130, 1,959, and 207 (respectively).

 Leadership

-The current president of the NFLPA is Jalen Reeves-Maybin.
-As of 2024, the executive committee consists of Oren Burks, Calais Campbell, Austin Ekeler, Thomas Hennessy, Cameron Heyward, Case Keenum, Ryan Kelly, Brandon McManus, and Thomas Morstead.
-Each NFL team also has a player representative, along with two to three alternate representatives.
+The current executive director of the NFLPA is JC Tretter and the President is Jalen Reeves-Maybin.
+As of 2026, the executive committee consists of Oren Burks, Zaire Franklin, Harrison Phillips, Tanoh Kpassagnon, Cameron Heyward, Case Keenum, Ted Karras, Jonathan Greenard, Brandon McManus, and Thomas Morstead.
+Each NFL team also has a player representative, along with three alternate representatives.